Take a look at the image below to see the most important email editor components.

 If you send internationally, you can set the language for your Unsubscribe/View Online links.
 This not only changes the language of the visible links, but also the entire unsubscribe flow.

 If a recipient gets an email with a Chinese unsubscribe link and clicks it, the recipient will then be taken to an ExpressPigeon unsubscribe page which will tell them, in Chinese, that they’ve unsubscribed.

 Currently we support about 60 languages.

-Once you master the general concepts of the editor, you can proceed to creating and editing newsletters, where you'll find several short video clips to help you get up to speed quickly.
+Once you master the general concepts of the editor, you can proceed to creating and editing templates, where you'll find several short video clips to help you get up to speed quickly.